JeffDeCola/catch-microservice/README.md

 ## TESTED, BUILT & PUSHED TO DOCKERHUB USING CONCOURSE

-To automate the build and deployment of the `hello-go` docker image, a concourse pipeline will,
+To automate the build and deployment of the `catch-microservice` docker image, a concourse pipeline will,

 * Update github webpage.